 Your Android phone is many things: one of your most precious possessions, a statement of who you are, and maybe even the place where you keep your secrets.
-And yet many of us don’t protect our phones properly, or we do daft things that could do serious damage to our data or our reputations.
+And yet many of us don’t protect our phones properly, or we do daft things that could do serious damage to our data (or our reputations).
 What shouldn’t you do with your smartphone?

-According to Paul Simon there are fifty ways to leave your lover, including “hop on the bus, Gus” and “make a new plan, Stan”.
+According to Paul Simon, there are fifty ways to leave your lover, including “hop on the bus, Gus” and “make a new plan, Stan”.
 What would the list be like if he were singing about phones rather than partners?
 Would his Android anthem include such advice as “don’t forget to lock the screen, Gene”?
 Er, probably not, and it’d probably be rubbish - but that doesn’t mean there isn’t a sensible list of things you really shouldn’t do with your smartphone.
-Here are some of our favourites.
+Here are some of our favorites.

 Don’t forget to lock the screen, Gene

 The more we do on our phones, the more damage someone can do if they can get access to it - and one of the simplest ways to secure your phone is to lock it.
-There’s no shortage of great lockscreen apps on Android, and many of them add useful features as well as security.
+There’s no shortage of great lock screen apps on Android, and many of them add useful features as well as security.

 Remember to update, Kate